 A common metric that lots of companies are interested in knowing is the monthly average of the count of users created per day.
-You can calculate this using a nested SELECT statement in SQL Mode or do it in Interactive Mode in just a few steps.
+You can calculate this using a nested SELECT statement in SQL Mode or do it in Visual Mode in just a few steps.

 Note: If you don’t need to use the full date column in your chart before calculating the average, you can instead group your Created Date column by the Month time bucket here and skip to step 6.

 Next, we want to create a column showing only the month and year of Created Date so we can use it to group by later.

 To do this, add a Formula Column, choose the Custom formula type, then use the SQLite strftime() function function below for the formula, which extracts only the month and year from the “Created Date” column.
 We’ll use this column to group the average number of new users per month.

 strftime('%Y-%m',"Day of Created Date")